COMPLETED INDIE IMPACT STUDIES

 Bainbridge Island, WA

 Chicago, IL (multiple districts)

 Oklahoma City, OK

 Collectively, businesses in these and other communities have completed hundreds of individual surveys.
-From those, we have produced the charts at right, depicting the typical impact advantage brought by independents versus their national chain competitors.
+From those, we have produced the charts below, depicting the typical impact advantage brought by independents versus their national chain competitors.

 The methodology is designed to be simple, but it does require the local sponsoring organization to recruit participation from independent storefront retailers and restaurants.
 With partial matching funds provided by the ABA, we are able to provide this service to communities at modest cost.

 If you think your community might wish to participate, download this introduction to the process, then contact Matt Cunningham to discuss getting started.